mpawl/certmonitor/README.md

 options:
   -h, --help            show this help message and exit --domain [DOMAIN]     Domain or hostname to monitor in CT logs.
-  --log [LOG]           Log file cert hashes to be read from and written to.
+  --log [LOG]           Log file for cert hashes to be read from and written to.
 By default, this is ./certmonitor.log.
                         You must have write permissions to the specified file and enclosing directory.
 The file and enclosing directory[ies] must already exist.
   --destemail [DESTEMAIL]